abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 Before we start with Fabric, let's look at the current Report in Power BI Desktop to understand the transformations and the model.

-## Task 1: Set up Power BI Desktop in lab environment
+## Task 1: Set up Power BI Desktop in the lab environment

 1. Open the **FAIAD.pbix** located in **Reports** folder on the **desktop** of your lab environment.
 The file will open in Power BI